-Many developing countries are grappling with how to modernise their economies, improve transparency, drive sustainable growth and advance financial inclusion.
-A new study from the United Nations-based Better Than Cash Alliance shows Tanzania's digital payment initiatives are producing very strong results so far.
+Many emerging economies are grappling with how to modernise their economies, improve transparency, drive sustainable growth and advance financial inclusion.
+As a powerful case study for Africa, Tanzania's digital payment initiatives reveals the very strong results achieved by the government so far, according to the UN study.